thoughtgears/github-actions/actions/github-release/README.md

 # Thoughtgears GitHub Release

-This action releases the internal actions to GitHub
+This action releases the internal actions to GitHub, it only needs the action name, assuming the action is in the same repository and its located under `actions/action-name`.
+It will extract the version from the tag and generate the release notes from the CHANGELOG.md file based on the version tagging.

 ## Inputs